Logicalshift/flo_scene/README.md

 ### Filtering messages

 Filters make it possible to connect two subprograms that take different message types by transforming them.
-They need to be registered, then they can be used as a stream target:
+They need to be registered, then they can be used as a stream source or target:

 ```Rust
 // Note that the stream ID identifies the *source* stream: there's only one input stream for any program